DartML/PPO-Stein-Control-Variate/evaluation/README.md

 #Evaluation Policy with or without Stein control variates
 bash walker2d_eval.sh
 ```
+NB: different max-timesteps lead to different scale of variance: see [results](./results).

 Visualize the variance plot of different optimization Phi function methods: